Project171/design-invest/README.md

 ### **ACKNOWLEDGMENTS**
 The majority of our data was provided by a private equity real estate company that Naina works at.
 We also obtained some publicaly available data from Statistics Canada.
-Due to the proprietary nature of our datasets, we strongly advise the user to not distribute or publish our datasets in any form.
+Due to the proprietary nature of our datasets, we strongly advise the user to not distribute or publish our datasets in any form or on any platform.